 Reduced-Fat Turkey Bacon Breakfast Sandwich

-Lean protein from the bacon and egg meets its perfect accompaniment in the relatively low-carb English muffin.
-That's a powerful nutritional punch for a mere 230 calories.
+Lean protein from the bacon and egg whites meets its perfect accompaniment in the relatively low-carb English muffin.
+That's a powerful nutritional punch for a mere 210 calories.
 This is another all-day breakfast item we're proud to get behind.

 In the restaurant world, "specialty" means excess calories and fat, and that rule certainly holds true at Steak 'n Shake.
 Steer clear of the chain's Specialty Steakburgers—the souped-up options with extra fixings—and order the Single Steakburger instead.
-It's the only burger on the menu that isn't laced with trans fat—the dangerous man-made chemical that has been shown to increases the odds of dying from any cause by up to 24 percent.
+It's the only burger on the menu that isn't laced with trans fat.
 Word of warning: Make sure your server holds the cheese.
 That's where the trans fat appears to be hiding out.

 The health halo surrounding Subway is a boon for the sandwich chain, but for everyone else, it's quite problematic.
 The numbers Subway advertises are only for a 6-inch sub and don't account for cheese, mayo, olive oil, or any extras most people get on their sub.
 Order a 12-inch sandwich with a couple of extras, and your "healthy" sub suddenly becomes an 800-calorie, diet-sinking torpedo.
 To be fair, though, there are many nutritious sandwich combinations at Subway, and this is one of them.
 Just make sure to go with 6 inches (not 12), mustard (not mayo), and take advantage of Subway's best option: unlimited veggies.

 Meet the Best Burrito at Taco Bell, containing the lowest calorie, carbohydrate and salt count, plus 14 grams of protein.